dalibo/pg_activity/README.md

 -----

 `pg_activity` works locally or remotely.
-In local execution context, to obtain sufficient rights to display system informations, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
-Otherwise, `pg_activity` can fallback to a degraded mode without displaying system informations.
+In local execution context, to obtain sufficient rights to display system information, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
+Otherwise, `pg_activity` can fallback to a degraded mode without displaying system information.
 On the same way, PostgreSQL user used to connect to the database must be super-user.
 ex: